fasrc/mdoc/content/guides/running-jobs.md

 The `module purge` command will remove all currently loaded modules.
 This is particularly useful if you have to run incompatible software (e.g. python 2.x or python 3.x).
 The `module unload` command will remove a specific module.

 Finding the modules that are appropriate for your needs can be done in a couple of different ways.
 The [module search page](https://portal.rc.fas.harvard.edu/apps/modulelist/) allows you to browse and search the list of modules that have been deployed to Odyssey.
-All modules that match a search term, or include it in their definition (e.g. as a dependency) will be retrieved.

-There are a number of command line options for module searching.
-The `module avail` command is a useful tool for browsing the entire list of applications.
+There are a number of command line options for module searching, including the `module avail` command for browsing the entire list of applications and the `module-query` command for keyword searching.

 Though there are many modules available by default, the hierarchical Helmod system enables additional modules after loading certain key libraries such as compilers and MPI packages.
 The `module avail` command output reflects this.